aiida-vasp/aiida-vasp/docs/source/developments/tests.md

 :::

 To test a new workchain and record the calculation data, set `MOCK_VASP_VASP_CMD` to your real vasp executable (optionally, with the MPI launcher and arguments).
-Set `MOCK_VASP_POTCARS_PATH` to the path containing the POTCAR files, this will upload the POTCAR and create a corresponding `PBE.54` potcar family.
+Set `MOCK_VASP_POTCAR_PATH` to the path containing the POTCAR files, this will upload the POTCAR and create a corresponding `PBE.54` potcar family.
 The `MOCK_VASP_UPLOAD_PREFIX` should be set when constructing the calculation input, as the custom scheduler comments.
 This allows one to known which calculation data is for which test case.